istio/istio.io/content/docs/setup/kubernetes/quick-start-gke-dm/index.md

 1. Select the deployment and click **Delete**.

-1. Deployment Manager will remove all the deployed GKE artifacts - however, items such as Ingress and LoadBalancers will remain.
-You can delete those artifacts by again going to the cloud console under [**Network Services** -> **LoadBalancers**](https://console.cloud.google.com/net-services/loadbalancing/loadBalancers/list)
+1. Deployment Manager will remove all the deployed GKE artifacts - however, items such as `Ingress` and `LoadBalancers` will remain.
+You can delete those artifacts by again going to the cloud console under [**Network Services** -> **Load balancing**](https://console.cloud.google.com/net-services/loadbalancing/loadBalancers/list)